 Executive Division is responsible for managing the Aviation Division's proposed "Vision 2020" with five strategic cornerstones to include, building a high performance organization, expanding for the future, preserving the airport's financial health, building stronger relationships in the community, enhancing and delivering Best-In-Class customer service, and providing overall direction and guidance for the airport staff.
 Responsibilities include: monitoring and responding to federal, state, and local regulatory requirements; meeting and exceeding passenger service demands and expectations through air service development; media and community relations; strategic planning; and providing safe and efficient airport operations.

-Commercial Development Division manages commercial tenants for the Aviation Division to include lease management and tenant compliance/customer service, ACDBE programming of the following commercial lines of business: concessions (food and beverage, news and gifts, rental car, specialty retail, personal services, baggage services, advertising, banking, parking management, art and music programs).
+Commercial Development Division manages commercial tenants for the Airport to include lease development, management, tenant compliance, and the ACDBE program for the following commercial lines of business: concessions (food and beverage, news and gifts, rental car, specialty retail, personal services, advertising, banking, parking management, and terminal displays) and general aviation.

 Finance and Administration Division manages and provides financial management at all levels of the Aviation Division.
 Responsibilities include but not limited to: accounting; human resources management; procurement and risk management review; organizational development and training; and internal audit.